MrEnoX/mcafkbot/README.md

 3- Open index.js file and change host(server-ip) and username

-4- Open start.bat file and bot will connect to your server and log all chat messages
+4- Open start.bat file it will download the  packages for you and after downloading all packages bot will connect to your server and log all chat messages

 5- Done!